defoe-code/defoe/docs/setup-VM.md

    - /home/rosa_filgueira_vicente/defoe/geoparser-v1.1
    - /home/rosa_filgueira_vicente/defoe//georesolve

-For testing both tools, we have two tests available [here](https://github.com/defoe-code/defoe/tree/master/defoe/test_geoparser_scripts), that can be run just like this (after changing the *defoe_path* and *os* variables according to your needs):
+For testing both tools, we have two tests available [here](https://github.com/defoe-code/defoe/tree/master/defoe/test_geoparser_scripts), that can be run just like this (after changing the *defoe_path* and *os_type* variables according to your needs):

 ```
 cd $HOME/defoe/test_geoparser_scripts/